probmods/probmods2/chapters/04-patterns-of-inference.md

   return smokes
 })

-viz.auto(medicalDist)
+viz(medicalDist)
 ~~~~

-You should see an effect of whether the patient has lung disease on conditional inferences about smoking---a person is judged to be substantially more likely to be a smoker if they have lung disease than otherwise---but there is no separate effects of chest pain, shortness of breath or cough, over and above the evidence provided by knowing whether the patient has lung-disease.
+You should see an effect of whether the patient has lung disease on conditional inferences about smoking---a person is judged to be substantially more likely to be a smoker if they have lung disease than otherwise---but there are no separate effects of chest pain, shortness of breath, or cough over and above the evidence provided by knowing whether the patient has lung-disease.
-We say that the intermediate variable lung disease *screens off* the root cause (smoking) from the more distant effects (coughing, chest pain and shortness of breath).
+The intermediate variable lung disease *screens off* the root cause (smoking) from the more distant effects (coughing, chest pain and shortness of breath).

 Here is a concrete example of explaining away in our medical scenario.
 Having a cold and having lung disease are *a priori* independent both causally and statistically.
 But because they are both causes of coughing if we observe `cough` then `cold` and `lungDisease` become statistically dependent.
-That is, learning something about whether a patient has `cold` or `lungDisease` will, in the presence of their common effect `cough`, convey information about the other condition.
-We say that `cold` and `lungCancer` are marginally (or *a priori*) independent, but *conditionally dependent* given `cough`.
+That is, learning something about whether a patient has `cold` or `lungDisease` will, in the presence of their common effect `cough`, convey information about the other condition. `cold` and `lungCancer` are *a priori* independent, but *conditionally dependent* given `cough`.

 To illustrate, observe how the probabilities of `cold` and `lungDisease` change when we observe `cough` is true: